dask/dask/docs/source/cli.rst

 ======================

 Dask provides the ``dask`` executable to accomplish tasks directly from the command line.
-Projects in the Dask ecosystem leverage the command line tool by adding subcommands.
+Projects in the Dask ecosystem (e.g.
+``distributed``) leverage the command line tool by adding subcommands.

-Built in Commands
+Built in commands
 -----------------

 dask docs